Learning Abroad Center

 About

-Preceded by decades of colonization, a genocide unfolded in Rwanda in 1994.
-During which, 800,000 Tutsi and moderate Hutu were killed within the span of 100 days.
+Preceded by decades of colonization, a genocide unfolded in Rwanda in 1994, during which 800,000 Tutsi and moderate Hutu were killed within the span of 100 days.
 This course will first explore the case of Rwanda within a broader theoretical context, discovering the analytical and definitional challenges of classifying an episode of mass violence as genocide.
 We will also explore the conditions under which the genocide occurred, examining theories about its root causes and the factors that led to the mass mobilization of civilians into killing militias.
-And finally, we will examine how the crime of genocide has shaped justice, reconciliation, and memory in Rwanda.
+Finally, we will examine how the crime of genocide has shaped justice, reconciliation, and memory in Rwanda.

 Program Model